cryptohack/cryptohack-blog/_posts/2021-08-04-cryptoctf-hard.md

 d = 540431316779988345188678880301417602675534
 ```

-which would mean we did not need to take the reduction mod `Q.order()`.
+which would mean we did not need to take the reduction mod `Q.order()`

 ## Robert
 ### Challenge